VasKD/VasKD/README.md

 - 👋 Hi, I’m @VasKD
 - 👀 I’m interested in software engineering and UI/UX design
-- 🌱 I’m currently learning git
+- 🌱 I’m currently learning java and git
 - 📫 How to reach me: kiara.vasquez6@outlook.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like to dabble in the arts.
 I've been crocheting a lot recently.